zafaralam/WeatherExpert/README.md

-# A Android app project
+# An Android app project

 This is a weather application and is still a work in progress.